Interested in Our Clinical Trials?

 Adoptive cell therapy is one form of immunotherapy.
 Immunotherapy is a field of cancer treatment that utilizes your body’s own immune system to attack your cancer, and research is ongoing in many different ways to enhance that attack to make tumors go away.
 The underlying idea is that your body has immune cells capable of destroying your tumor under the right conditions.

-For most patients, adoptive cell transfer starts with an operation at the National Cancer Institute.
+For most patients with solid tumors, adoptive cell transfer starts with an operation at the National Cancer Institute.
 By removing one of your tumors, we are able to find and grow the immune cells that live there, known as tumor-infiltrating lymphocytes or TIL.
 We will grow and study TIL from your tumor in our labs.

 For patients with metastatic melanoma, this process may take three to four weeks.
 For all other patients, that lab process sometimes takes three to four months, during which time we coordinate care with your home oncologist.

 With your permission, our referral team may request samples of your tumor to test for certain proteins of interest.
-For cancers expressing those proteins, patients with certain blood typing (HLA) can be treated without the need for an operation.
-We perform a large blood collection (called an apheresis) and genetically engineer your white blood cells to recognize those targets.
+For solid tumors expressing those proteins, patients with certain blood typing (HLA) can be treated without the need for an operation.
+For multiple myeloma and lymphoma, certain blood typing is not required, but a bone marrow biopsy is likely to be needed.
+We then perform a large blood collection (called an apheresis) and genetically engineer your white blood cells to recognize those targets.

 If you are eligible for a screening appointment, our staff will discuss the specifics of each protocol in detail at the time of your clinic visit.

-All of our protocols require an inpatient stay of approximately three weeks at the NIH Clinical Center in Bethesda, MD.
+All of our protocols for solid tumors require an inpatient stay of approximately three weeks at the NIH Clinical Center in Bethesda, MD.
 The treatment regimen consists of chemotherapy, cells, and supportive immune medications.
+For patients with multiple myeloma or lymphoma, care is coordinated as a combination of inpatient and outpatient care in the Bethesda area.

 If you are interested in participating in one of our experimental protocols, please start the eligibility-screening process by completing the Surgery Branch Immunotherapy Clinic Application.
 If you have any questions or have an issue filling out the form, please contact our team at 1-866-820-4505 or IRC@nih.gov.